bitifet/SmarkForm/doc/index.md

    - If not provided and cannot be inferred, a randomly generated name will be used.

+- The `action` property is mandatory for all [components of the type "action"](#action-components) to specify which [action](actions) they actually trigger.
+In fact, the `type="action"` property itself is optional here having it is implied by the presence of the `action` property.

 **Other properties:**

-Depending on actual componenta type other properties may be applicable.
+Depending on the actual component type other properties may be applicable.

 In case of *actions*, despite `type`and `name`, is worth to mention that, except for the `for` and `to` properties

 FIXME: To be continued...
+//// ** ... the rest of available properties depend on the type of its [context]()...

 TODO: Link 'for' and 'to' to propper type_action.md section...